flex-storefront/flex-docs/src/content/docs/storefront/Features/cms.md

 ## Steps

-- In the page containing the CMS content, declare a BlocProvider and instanciate a `CmsCubit`, the cubit needs the code of the single type.
+- In the page containing the CMS content, declare a `BlocProvider` and instantiate a `CmsCubit`, the cubit needs the code of the single type.
 It is the API ID shown in the Strapi admin console (with our example: `homepage`):

 ```dart
 BlocProvider<CmsCubit>(